Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Empirical Illustrations

 \subsection{Small New-Keynesian Model}

-The first empirical application further considers the \citet{lubik2003} model.
+This empirical application further considers the LS model.
 Following LS, there are two specifications: determinacy, with a unique equilibrium, and indeterminacy, where sunspot equilibria exist.
 The parameters are described in Table \ref{tab:LSest}.
-Indeterminacy adds $4$ sunspot parameters: $M_{r\epsilon },M_{g\epsilon }$, and $M_{z\epsilon }$ capture the correlation between the $3$ shocks and the sunspot shock, $\sigma_{\epsilon }$ is its standard deviation.

 The sample is constructed and divided into subsamples as in \citet{clarida2000}: the full sample (1960Q1-2007Q4), the pre-Volcker period (1960Q1-1979Q2), and the post-Volcker period (1979Q3-2007Q4).
 They are associated with determinate, indeterminate, and determinate policy regimes, respectively.
 To remain consistent with LS and subsequent analyses, their log-prior density $\pi$ is used to penalize the OT loss so that the estimates minimize $n Q_n(\theta;\hat{\psi_n}) - \log \pi(\theta)$.
 The baseline auxiliary model is a VAR($4$), results with $k=2$ are reported in Appendix \ref{apx:emp}.
 The weighting matrix $W_n$ is diagonal with the inverse of the variances of the three observables.